 At the settlement approval hearing, the Court ordered that the reasonable legal costs of conducting the class action and the settlement administration be deducted from the settlement sum, before calculating each participating group member’s entitlement.

 This means that, if you are eligible to participate as a group member in the distribution of the settlement sum, your share of the settlement will be calculated and paid to you after deduction of any legal costs.
+Meaning, any distribution paid to you will be nett of legal costs.

 A class action is a legal action that is brought by one or more persons (the plaintiffs) on their own behalf and on behalf of a group of persons (group members) against another person or persons (defendant), where the plaintiffs and the group members all have similar claims against the defendant.
 The plaintiff in the NSW junior doctors class action is Dr Amireh Fakhouri.